streamlit/streamlit/docs/getting_started.md

    cache it.
 ```

-## Use magic
+### Streamlit "Magic"

-If you're using Python 3, you can also write to your app without calling any
+You can also write to your app without calling any
 Streamlit methods.
 Streamlit supports "[magic
 commands](api.html#magic-commands)," which means you don't have to use
 [`st.write()`](api.html#streamlit.write) at all!
 Try replacing the code above